Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Karaoke thrives with apps, home theater systems, and global popularity in both casual and professional settings.

-Karaoke's Social Impact
+Karaoke’s Cultural Impact Worldwide

 Karaoke is far more than just entertainment.
 It's a social activity that almost everybody can enjoy.
 In its native Japan, karaoke boxes offer spaces for coworkers, friends, and families to get together and connect through singing.
 Across the world, karaoke nights are a popular staple in bars, creating inclusive environments where seasoned singers and first-timers can enjoy their favorite songs and enjoy the spotlight.